This is the preview version of the Wisconsin State Legislature site.

 Related statute or rule: s.
 961.31, Stats.

 Plain language analysis: The objective of the proposed rule is to implement the statutory changes from 2021 Wisconsin Act 101.
-The Board also added a definition of pharmacy graduates, and modified requirements to allow them to practice pharmacy while waiting for their license to be granted.
+These changes include the creation of s.
+Phar 6.025, which are rules that specifically apply to remote dispensing sites, as well as amendments to s.
+Phar 7.43 to allow for remote dispensing sites to operate without the presence of a pharmacist.
+Clarification was also added to ss.
+Phar 5.01 (4) and 8.01 (5) that pharmacies shall include remote dispensing sites.
+The Board also added a definition of pharmacy graduates to chapter Phar 1, and modified requirements in chapter Phar 7 to allow them to practice pharmacy while waiting for their license to be granted.

 Summary of, and comparison with, existing or proposed federal regulation: The practice of pharmacy is not regulated by the federal government and Wisconsin has its own controlled substances schedules.
 However, the federal government does regulate federally controlled substances and the vast majority of Wisconsin controlled substances are also federally controlled substances.
 Title 21 CFR Chapter II governs federally scheduled controlled substances, including: registration of manufacturers, distributors and dispensers of controlled substances; prescriptions; orders for schedule I and II controlled substances; requirements for electronic orders and prescriptions; and disposal.